Brett Halsey: Career

 Interested in acting since he was a child, young Brett was employed as a page at CBS Television studios, where he met Jack Benny and Benny's wife, Mary Livingstone, who presented him to William Goetz, the head of Universal Pictures, who placed him in a school with other aspiring actors for the studio.

+Halsey served in the U.S. Navy during the Korean War, working as a disc jockey.